 17. Can graduate courses taken elsewhere be transferred?

 Those students who have completed appropriate graduate courses from other universities or colleges may (with the approval of the Director of Graduate Studies) be able to use some of those courses to fulfill our Department’s course distribution requirements – but not to reduce the overall number of courses they take.

-Do I have a better chance of being accepted with an MA from another institution?
+18. Do I have a better chance of being accepted with an M.A. from another institution?

 Yes, with approval from the Director of Graduate Studies.

-What areas of Philosophy does UNC specialize in?
+22. What areas of philosophy does UNC specialize in?

-Applicants are welcome to visit the UNC campus.
+Applicants are welcome to visit the UNC campus (via the Visitors Center).
 However, we do not encourage students to meet with faculty members until they have been offered admission.
 This ensures that all of the applications we receive are reviewed without bias.
-Once we have offered admission, faculty and graduate students are happy to meet with prospective students during our annual three-day “Prospectives Graduate Student Weekend”.
+Once we have offered admission, faculty and graduate students are happy to meet with prospective students during our annual three-day “Prospective Graduate Student Weekend”.
 During this time, we are able to subsidize prospective graduate students’ travel expenses and also to arrange airport transportation and accommodations, usually with a graduate student host.